cweeperde/botanaki/terms_of_service.md

 Botanaki does not offer any paid features or services.
 All functionalities are available for free, and there will be no future paid upgrades.

 ## 8. Liability
 Botanaki is provided on an "as-is" basis.
-While we strive to keep the bot running smoothly, there is no guarantee of availability or functionality. **Cweeper** (Discord username) will not be liable for any loss, damage, or inconvenience resulting from the use or inability to use botanaki.
+While we strive to keep the bot running smoothly, there is no guarantee of availability or functionality. **cweeper** (Discord Bot Owner Username) will not be liable for any loss, damage, or inconvenience resulting from the use or inability to use botanaki.

 ## 9. Availability
 While botanaki aims to provide 24/7 uptime, its availability depends on server and hosting resources.
 There is no guaranteed uptime, and the bot may experience downtime due to maintenance or other issues.